willgeary/Wayfinder3D/README.md

 Download this repository and `cd` into it.

-(Optional) If you use anaconda, you create a virtual environment from the `environment.yml` file.
+(Optional) If you use anaconda, you can create a virtual environment from the `environment.yml` file with:

 `conda env create -f environment.yml`

-You can visualize driving, transit, bicycling and walking directions from an origin to a destination like this:
+Generate directions from origin to destination by driving, transit, bicycling and walking like this:

 ```
 python run.py \